0065paula/docs/index.rst

 Create a user for use with MadeiraCloud.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to the AWS Console and click the IAM tab, then create a group for your user.
+Go to the AWS Console and click the `IAM tab <https://console.aws.amazon.com/iam/home>`__, then create a group for your user.
 You can call it anything you like, but something Madeira related probably makes sense!

 .. figure:: https://s3-ap-northeast-1.amazonaws.com/madeiraassets/kb/kb-iam-create-group.png